bsc-wdc/distro-stream-lib/README.md

 # Distributed Stream Library

 The implementation includes:
-* DistroStream: Stream interface and implementation to handle Distributed Streams
+* DistroStream: Stream interface to handle stream accesses homogeneously regardless of the stream engine backing it (Python and Java).
-* Client: Client backend process
+    * ObjectDistroStream: Implementation of the interface for object streams built on top of Kafka (Java).
+    * FileDistroStream: Implementation of the interface for file streams that monitors the creation of files inside a directory (Python and Java).
+* Client: Acts as a broker on behalf of the application and interacts with the corresponding stream backend (Python and Java).
-* Server: Centralized server backend
+* Server: Centralized server to manage the streams metadata and coordinate the accesses (Java).
-* Test: Integration tests
+* Test: Basic integration tests.

 ---